harvardinformatics/snakemake-workshop/develop/index.md

         "cat {input.R1} {input.R2} | wc -l > {output}"
 ```

+Note though that in order to propagate information about your filenames back through other rules, we are still using wildcards (`{sample}`).
+So while you can be less organized while using sample sheets, good file naming convensions are still crucial.

 ### Using input functions

 Sometimes you may want to use more complex logic to determine the input files for a rule.
 When you might have a multi-line specification to define a set of files, it can be useful to encapsulate that logic in a function.
 Snakemake allows you to define input functions that can take wildcards as arguments and return the appropriate file paths.
 For example, you might want to use logic to check that a file exists before adding it to the list.
 In the below code, we only want to get the fasta files if both the reverse and forward reads exist: